WDI-HK-6/Class-Notes-And-Exercises/data-aggregation.md

 - Use HighCharts to make a chart of yearly gasoline data.

-Feel free to display all data on one chart or seperate charts.
+Feel free to display all data on one chart, so this would mean your series array would have four different hashes.